Breaking Barriers and Building Relationships:

-In August 2016, Noho Marcasei and myself, Sam Sachs, were discussing the murder of 5 Dallas Police officers along with the murders of Walter Scott and many other people of color by the police.
-We were numbed by all the violence and hate and saddened to see communities being separated into us vs them.
+In August 2016, Noho Marcasei and myself, Sam Sachs, were discussing the murders of Walter Scott and many other people of color by the police.
+We were also concerned by the 5 Dallas Police officers who were murdered We were numbed by all the violence and hate and saddened to see communities being separated into us vs them.

 We realized that we both have numerous friends from very diverse backgrounds: Samoan, Jewish, Black, Latino and we also have many friends in law enforcement.

-I suggested to Noho, that we invite all the men of color we know personally and ask them to join us for a dinner.
+I suggested to Noho, that we invite all our diverse friends of color we know personally and ask them to join us for a dinner.
 I also suggested we invite as many police officers as possible and encourage them to join us for dinner.

-The goal was to bring together the men we know from our diverse community, both men of color and the police, to sit down and break bread with one another.
-We asked both parties to put aside any bitter feelings in hopes of creating a safe environment for them to start a dialogue.
+The goal was to bring together the friends we know from our diverse community.
+The focus and goal was to encourage people of color and the police, to sit down and break bread with one another.
+We asked both parties to try and put aside any bitter feelings in hopes of creating a safe environment for them to start a dialogue.
 Our desire was to begin to build trust, relationships, friendships and ultimately, for each group to see the value in each other.

 Below are the guidelines we implemented for the first dinner, which we proudly still abide by: